 - Common Used Entry & Stop loss Calculators – Candle Retrace %, Candle High/Low, ATR value etc.

-- Advanced Trailing Stops, Move to Break Even Options & Straddle Trading Options
+- Advanced Trailing Stops, Move to Break Even Options & Lock In Profit Management Options

-- Only Need 1 Panel To Manage All Trades
+- Only Need 1 Trade Manager Open To Manage All Your Trades From Multiple Symbols

 - Risk Protection Checks (For Fat Finger Accidental Extra 0’s)

-- Compatible with MT4 & MT5 (Some Options Not Available For FIFO MT5 Accounts)
+- Compatible with MT4 & MT5 (Some Options/Strategies Not Compatible With FIFO MT5 Accounts)

-Let Me Introduce You To The Best Trade Panel You’ve Ever Seen For MT5 & MT4
+Let Me Introduce You To The Best Trade Manager Panel You’ve Ever Seen For MT5 & MT4

 One of the most welcome of all the features, is the ability to setup the trade so it only risks a certain amount of capital you specify.
 If you only want to risk $100 on a trade, the panel will do the calculations to get the closest lot size possible for a $100 risk.